 - access from departmental budgets, charge laboratory fees to students enrolled in these classes, or just do without entirely. - Quality of Learning Environment: The Center has for many years been a key player in the recruitment and retention of excellent faculty in all areas of STEM.
 Each year more of the scientific enterprise become computationally intensive or data intensive, thus requiring the service provided by the MCSR.
-Faculty in these disciplines are reassured by the presence of the Center during the recruitment process and then supported by it after arriving in Mississippi. - Commercialization of Academic Research: In FY2019, MCSR supported more than \$18 million in federally funded research, and worked with IHL researchers to submit more than \$31 million worth of new proposals to external funding agencies.
-Each dollar of state funds spent on the MCSR returned more than \$28 in federal grants and contracts to IHL researchers.
+Faculty in these disciplines are reassured by the presence of the Center during the recruitment process and then supported by it after arriving in Mississippi. - Commercialization of Academic Research: In FY2020, MCSR supported \$37.9 million in externally funded research.
+Each dollar of state funds spent on the MCSR returned more than \$60 in federal grants and contracts to IHL researchers.